imiraoui/ConcertTicketAnalysis/README.md

 ### Logistic Regression

-We started by using a very basic mode: the logistic regression.
-We found the following results:
+We started by using a simple model: Logistic Regression and found the following results:

 ![Logistic Regression Results](assets/img/logregres.png)

-The colored shadows around the lines are the 95% confidence interval of the mesure, processed with bootstrap methods.
-The results were really bad, even if the confidence intervals are pretty good.
-Indeed, the range of probability returned by the logistic regression was not large enough (the model was never sure of a concert ability to soldout), leading our model to predict only "not soldout concert" above a threshold of 0.5.
+We highlighted the 95% confidence interval (found using Bootstrap) of the various metrics with colored shadows around the lines.
+The results were insufficient.
+The range of probability returned by the logistic regression was not wide enough (the model was never sure of a concert's ability to soldout), leading our model to predict only "not soldout concert" above a threshold of 0.5.
+Even applying over/undersampling techniques such as SMOTE did not help the results meaningfully.

 To improve our results, we used a Random Forest: